getsentry/symbolicator/docs/index.md

 ```

 - `cache_dir`: Path to a directory to cache downloaded files and symbolication
   caches.
-Defaults to `/data` inside Docker which is already defined as a
-  persistent volume, and `null` otherwise, which disables caching. **It is
+Defaults to `null`, which disables caching. **It is strictly
-  strictly recommended to configure caches in production!**
+  recommended to configure caches in production!**
 - `bind`: Host and port for HTTP interface.
 - `logging`: Command line logging behavior.
     - `level`: Log level, defaults to `info`.
 Can be one of `off`, `error`,